RishabhNandan/log-in-page/README.md

 │── index.html   # Main HTML file
 │── styles.css   # CSS for styling
 │── script.js    # JavaScript for validation and interactivity
-└── assets/      # Any additional images or resources

 ```

 ## Future Enhancements